VP, Innovation and Products @ SCT Software

 Arlington, Virginia, United States

 Originally from the Philadelphia area, Sean is a Microsoft MVP with 15+ years of experience as a technical leader across commercial, non-profit, and federal clients.
-He's currently a Technical Director at CapTech Consulting; they're up to cool things, and you should ask him about it.
-He recently served on a modernization project that industry analysts called "more complex than the moon landing".
+He's currently the VP of Innovation and Products at SCT Software; prior to that, he spent many years in consulting leading teams and leaders.
+He once completed a modernization project that industry analysts called "more complex than the moon landing".
 He has also been a trainer for the CSD Certification via ScrumAlliance and for the ICP-TST/ATA certifications via ICAgile.
 Aside from loving his work way too much, there's a good chance he's enjoying/stressing about being a new dad, sipping great beer, exploring the Arlington area, or singing somewhere.
 You can find him on Twitter at @sjkilleen or blogging not nearly often enough at SeanKilleen.com.
 He doesn't bite; say hi!

 Area of Expertise